 Black Out Day is an annual event to advocate for a culture shift around alcohol use and abuse on campus.
 Each year, this is always done right before Halloween which is proven to be a high risk time for alcohol consumption on campus.
 (Tremblay, et al. 2010; Greenbaum et al., 2005; Del Boca et al., 2004) Since this is a high risk time, there are multiple ways to get involved and advocate for a safer community.

-To register for Black Out Day to participate in this Day of Silence, complete this form.
+To register for any aspect of Black Out Day: complete this form.